ang-uio/Text-Mining/episodes/09-frequency-distributions.md

 {: .callout}

 #### Word cloud
 We can also present the filtered tokens as a word cloud.
-This allows us the have an overview of the corpus using the ```WordCloud( ).generate_from_frequencies()``` method.
+This allows us to have an overview of the corpus using the ```WordCloud( ).generate_from_frequencies()``` method.
 The input to this method is a frequency dictionary of all tokens and their counts in the text.
 This needs to be created first by importing the ```Counter``` package in python and creating a dictionary using the ```filtered_text``` variable as input.

 We generate the WordCloud using the frequency dictionary and plot the figure to size.
 We can show the plot using ```plt.show()```.